thetechgirlgita/100DaysOfCode/README.md

 # 100DaysOfCode
-#100DaysOfCode - learning c programming by coding daily one program.
+#100DaysOfCode - learning c programming by coding one program each day.
 # You can find 100 C programs/ codes in this repository.....
 #Challenge Completed